Strange brews as UK whisky distillers cash in on gin boom

-METHVEN, Scotland Seaweed, rhubarb, Christmas pudding and even ants - all ingredients used by a new generation of gin makers enjoying a booming British market.
+METHVEN, Scotland (Reuters) - Seaweed, rhubarb, Christmas pudding and even ants - all ingredients used by a new generation of gin makers enjoying a booming British market.

 That demand for left-field versions of the once traditional spirit has been a gift for Scottish whisky makers, including some new players that have anchored their business with gin revenues while waiting for the Scotch to mature.